 So if the poison is spread that easily, poison ivy must be contagious, right?
 Wrong.
 It's only the urushiol that puts you at risk.
 Scratching your bumps doesn't cause the poison ivy to spread to other areas of your body.
 Nor will you contract the rash just by touching somebody else's rash bumps.
 Once the bumps are present, the damage that the urushiol can inflict has already been inflicted.

-Now that you know how easy it is to contract the poison ivy itch, what you probably really want to know is how to get rid of poison ivy growing on your landscape.
-And that is the subject of Page 3....
+Now that you know how easy it is to contract the poison ivy itch, what you probably really want to know is how to get rid of the poison ivy growing on your landscape.

-On Page 2 we discussed how to get rid of the rash caused by poison ivy.
 Now it's time to consider various methods to get rid of poison ivy plants, themselves, where they grow in your yard.
+Follow the same steps to kill poison oak.
 The first question to ask is how to remove poison ivy safely.

 One organic method used to get rid of poison ivy is to pull it out by the roots.
 The roots must be disposed of; do not burn!
 Inhaling fumes from burning poison ivy causes far greater health problems than just the rash caused by skin contact.
 Another natural removal method is smothering.
 Smothering entails cutting the plants back close to the ground, then placing newspapers, cardboard, old carpeting, tarps, mulch or some other covering on top.
 However, be aware that, even after you kill poison ivy plants, they remain toxic.
 So be careful in disposing of the roots of the dead vines after pulling back the smothering agent (even if you've waited for years).

-- You'll need a pressurized tank sprayer; mix the product with water, according to directions.
+- You'll need a pressurized tank sprayer.
+Mix the herbicide with water, according to directions.

 - Apply when the poison ivy is fully leafed out.

-- For poison ivy plants growing on the ground or on a wall, heavily spray the leaves and vines.
-Older plants have large hairy vines.
-Remember this fact to identify poison ivy in winter, when no foliage is present (rendering the "leaves of three, let it be" rhyme useless).
+- For poison ivy plants growing on the ground or on a wall, heavily spray the leaves and branches of the vines.
+Older plants have large, hairy vines.
+Remember this fact to identify poison ivy in winter, when no foliage is present (rendering the "Leaves of three, let it be" rhyme useless).

-- For poison ivy climbing up a tree, you may wish to "paint" the herbicide on, so as to preclude damaging the tree with a stray mist from your sprayer.
+- For poison ivy climbing up a tree, you may wish to "paint" the herbicide on, so as to avoid damaging the tree with a stray mist from your sprayer.